jossefaz/go-websocket-mock-server/README.md

 ---

-You can easily run the dockerfile and run it.
+You can easily build the dockerfile and run it.
 It will expose the port 8085

 First build the image :